 The final option is to create your own products by outsourcing them and then selling through the Amazon FBA program.
 I know a few people doing this and they are absolutely killing it at this making thousands per month.

-I know that sounds simpler than it really is so to help you out if this idea seems appealing to you is check out my interview I did with Chris Guthrie.
-Chris is making some serious money with the fulfilled by Amazon program and this could be the opportunity for you.
+I know that sounds simpler than it really is so to help you out if this idea seems appealing to you check out the interview I did with Chris Guthrie.
+Chris is making some serious money with the Fulfilled by Amazon program and this could be the opportunity for you.

 You may also want to check out the Amazing Seller Podcast by Scott Voelker.
 Scott has a ton of knowledge when it comes to Amazon FBA and he can show a great plan to getting started.

 Try it: Does selling products under your own product label sound like fun to you then:

 - Go to Amazon and research the different products you would like to sell.
 You can use the resources I mentioned here to help find the right ones for you.